ariakit/ariakit/contributing.md

 nvm use
 ```

-> If haven't installed the specific Node.js version yet, `nvm` will ask you to run `nvm install` to install it.
+> If you haven't installed the specific Node.js version yet, `nvm` will ask you to run `nvm install` to install it.
 You can just follow the instructions in your terminal.

 ## Installing dependencies